TristanS-A/TristanS-A/README.md

 #### Generalist Programmer with a focus on Systems Programming, Graphics, Gameplay, and Networking

 Having a passion for game development, programming, and just gaming in general, I am eager to create gaming experiences for people to enjoy and tackle challenging problems as I pursue a BS in Game Programming at Champlain College, as well as a double minor in Mathematics and CSI.
-I began studying programming in my junior year high school, I am doing my best to be as knowledgeable and confident in the area as I can be.
+I began studying programming in my junior year of high school, and have since been doing my best to be as knowledgeable and confident in the area as I can be.
 I am also on the Splatoon Esports team for Champlain College and have a fondness for mountain biking, as well as other outdoor activities.
 Definitely on the lookout for internships in the gaming industry.

 ### 📫 Email: tropicaltisa@gmail.com